demigecko/CarND-Advanced-Lane-Lines/README.md

 ---

+Please pay attention that I have two jupyter notebooks, named `Advanced Lane Finding_Steps` and `Advanced Lane Finding_Video`.
+The former file is to generate the ste-by-step outcomes, and the later one is mainly focused on the video output and debugging.

 ### Camera Calibration

 #### 1. [Criteria] Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the Jypyter notebook located in "./CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.ipynb"
+The code for this step is contained in the first code cell of the Jypyter notebook located in "./CarND-Advanced-Lane-Lines/`Advanced Lane Finding_Steps.ipynb"

 I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objpoints` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the calibration images using the `cv2.undistort()` function and obtained this result from the first 4 images in the folder of  `camera_cal/` :